Agikedwin/demo-git-tut2/README.md

-git checkout -b git-demo-feature-1: creates new branch git checkout master : switch to master git merge : merge branch and master
+git checkout -b git-demo-feature-1: creates new branch git checkout master : switch to master git merge : merge branch and master git diff : Shows which changes have been made and compares lines of code